CiscoSecurity/amp-05-health-checker-windows/README.md

 The .env file must have the following entries to pull the policy.xml which is no longer accessible locally as of the 8.1.3 release.

 For Public Cloud:
 Enter a CLIENT_ID and API_KEY from the Secure Endpoint console.
 Enter a REGION (NAM, EU, or APJC).
-    Enter a SX_CLIENT_ID and SX_API_KEY from the SecureX/XDR console.
+Enter a SX_CLIENT_ID and SX_API_KEY from the Secure Client/XDR console.
-    Enter an ORG_NAME for the SecureX/XDR Organization.
+Enter an ORG_NAME for the Secure Client/XDR Organization.

 For Private Cloud:
 Enter a CLIENT_ID and API_KEY from the Private Cloud console.
 Enter "PC" for the region.
 Enter your PC_DOMAIN such as test.local.
 Enter the path to your Private Cloud root certificate, such as "C:/Users/xxxxx/Desktop/rootCA.crt"

 > CLIENT_ID = "01234567890abcdef012"